ArtemVolik/SPACE_PHOTOS_API/README.md

 directory for images saving.
 Example:
     `python fetch_hubble.py -f my_folder`
-    will create `my_folder` folder and put all parsed images in it. if parameter -f not specified script will create by default folder `image`.
+    will create `my_folder` folder and put all parsed images in it. if parameter -f not specified script will create by default folder which specified in `IMAGE_FOLDER` variable in `.env`.

 - Script `posting.py` will post post all photos from image directory to specified instagram account.
 Due to Instagram policy some photos might be banned or library which script depends on might not